adsa301/Udacity-Programming-for-Data-Science-using-Python-Nanodegree/README.md

 Python Bikeshare Script

 ### Description
-Project is a script for a bikeshare database that pulls data from the database
+Project uses a python script to explore data for Chicago, New York and Washington in the United States.
+The code imports data and and answers questions according to what the user wants.
+It does this by using Python 3, NumPy and Pandas libraries.

 ### Files used
 Files used include: